University of Washington Honors Program

 Honors Options

-Students apply for different Honors tracks at different times in their undergraduate career, depending on their goals.
+Students apply for different Honors pathways at different times in their undergraduate career, depending on their goals.
 Upon fulfilling the combined requirements of both Honors and their major programs, these students add the distinction of Interdisciplinary, Departmental, or College Honors to their UW degree at graduation.

 Honors students assembling a puzzle together